stuartcusackie/statamic-cache-requester/README.md

 This Statamic utility searches images and picture sources in your Statamic Entries and adds each url to a Redis queue.
 The queue can then be processed to retrieve each url and initiate Glide generation.

 The purpose of this package is to pre-generate all website images, and alleviate some of the pressure that image-heavy websites put on the server.
+This is particularly useful when you have lots of responsive image variants or if you are using Spatie's Statamic Responsive Images package.

 You will usually only run these commands once on initial deployment of the site, or after any major restructuring of asset filenames and folders.

+The package also listens for EntrySaved events and automatically queues the entry url for processing.

 ## Installation